Moycullen Basketball Club

-Moycullen Basketball Club is an Irish basketball club based in Moycullen, County Galway.
+Cumann Cispheile Mhaigh Cuilinn (Moycullen Basketball Club) is an Irish basketball club based in Moycullen, County Galway.
 The club was founded in 1966.

 The club's senior men's representative team plays in the Irish Super League.
 The team first played in the Super League, Ireland's top basketball league, in 2009.
 In 2014, they dropped down to the second-tiered National League Division 1 and won the Division 1 title.
 They subsequently returned to the Super League for the 2015–16 season.